mayosmith/HelloDynamoDB/README.md

 Switch out the keys for your own.

 This is a demo only.
-Dont hardcode secret keys in javascript.
+Don't hardcode secret keys in javascript.

-Review the screenshot for several AWS gotcha's.
+Review the screenshots for several AWS gotcha's.